krikzz/MEGA-PRO/samples/edapp/readme.txt

 Also app.md can use own custom maper if mapper.rbf stored in same folder along with app.md

 Refer to MEGA/edapp folders details

+config.txt values:

+inc modes:
+ 0 - include target file binary
+ 1 - include patht to the target file data will be included to the rom memory right after app.md binary end

+exec modes:
+ 1 - include to the recently played list
+ 2 - do no include to the recently played list

+bram size (backup memory):
+ size = 8192<<(val-1).
+1=8192, 2=16384, 3=32768 and so on
+ 0 - off